 - Run a late 2020 payroll event dated 12/31/20 (or simulate Officer Compensation with a one-time 1099-MISC).
 Boom!
 You just save 8-10% of your net business income in taxes.

 This is all legit, pain in the butt for us, but all legit and successful.
-WCG did this about 130 times last year, and we’ve been doing this for more than a decade without major hiccups.
+Sure, there are some devils in the details in terms of your reasonable cause of the late election, and we will review those with you.
+WCG did this about 160 times last year, and we’ve been doing this for more than a decade without major hiccups.
 Not the ideal way in the eyes of the IRS- but then again, hate the game not the player.
 We are just playing within the parameters of their game.

 How did we calculate that?
-Our Vail S Corp package is $2,940 per year.
-Take this number and divide it by an average savings of 9%, and that equals $32,667.
-Our S corporation packages are discussed further, but it is basically your corporate tax return (Form 1120S), individual tax return (Form 1040 and state), payroll events, and unlimited tax planning and consultation.
+Our Vail business advisory service package is $3,420 per year.
+Take this number and divide it by an average savings of 9%, and that equals $38,000.
+Our business advisory service packages are discussed further, but it is basically your corporate tax return (Form 1120S), individual tax return (Form 1040 and state), payroll events, and unlimited tax planning and consultation.

 Let’s say you are teetering on that income figure, and not sure about running payroll and all that jazz.
-You could still run your business income and expenses through your tax return as a sole proprietor or another single-member LLC, and take the small self-employment tax hit.
+You could still run your business income and expenses through your individual tax return (Schedule C on Form 1040) as a sole proprietor, and take the small self-employment tax hit.
 Then simply file a No Activity tax return for your S Corp.
 Legal.
 Legit.
 All good in the IRS hood.

 If you expect to lose money the first two or three years, the S Corp election becomes a bit more complicated and more discussion is required- it is generally better to delay the S Corp election so you can avoid the costs and hassles of filing a corporate tax return.
 More importantly, a single-member LLC or sole proprietor can theoretically have unlimited losses (assuming the money is all at-risk) where a partnership or S Corp cannot because of partner and shareholder basis rules.
 Briefly, as an S corporation you are both an investor and an employee.
 As an investor in any business, you cannot lose more than your investment (basis).
 Same thing here.